natinusala/RetroArch/kraken/README.md

-# RetroArch Kraken LUA Addons system
+# Kraken: a RetroArch Lua Addons system

 To see what addons can do, please have a look at the documentation in `lib/doc`.